What do detectives have in common with app development teams?

 Why?
 Because the vision of their target audience is often biased and constructed upon mere assumptions and guesses.
 And even if there has been some research made (for marketing purposes, for example), it doesn’t automatically mean the obtained data will be helpful in our project.

-The choice of methods, the way the questions are asked – those factors are all important if we want to get access to reliable information.
+The choice of methods and the way the questions are asked – those factors are all important if we want to get access to reliable information.

 The Product Discovery process is your way to go if you want to know users better.
 It helps you find out what they might like and what are their concerns.